 The Perils and Rewards of Poor Customer Experience at the Bank

 We have highlighted before the downside of negative customer experiences.
 We also suggest that there is nothing more important than providing a great experience.
 In retail banking, these negative experiences are causing a defection rate of over 25%.
-However, what is the business benefit of improving the bank customer experience?
+However, what is the business benefit of improving the bank customer experience and why is the experience so important?

 We now have a better idea, using data from a recent study by Kantar, and highlighted in ATM Marketplace.
 The Kantar CX+ study analyzed 6,000 retail banking customers in the U.S. and was conducted in 2018.